hemantsinghparihar/movie_app_react/README.md

-# 🎬 Movie Explorer
+# 🎬 movie_react_app

-Movie Explorer is a React application that allows users to explore and search for movies using data fetched from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started).
+movie_react_app is a React application that allows users to explore and search for movies using data fetched from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started).
 This project is part of my personal portfolio and serves as an example of my proficiency in frontend development, API integration, and state management.

 ## 🚀 Features

 - Search for movies by title.
 - Display detailed information about individual movies.
-- Paginated listing of popular and trending movies.
+- Listing of popular and trending movies.
-- Responsive design, optimized for mobile and desktop devices.

 ## 🛠️ Built With

 - **React** - A JavaScript library for building user interfaces.
 - **Redux Toolkit** - For state management.
 - **Axios** - For making API requests.
-- **CSS3** - For styling the components.
+- **Tailwind Css** - For styling the components.
 - **TMDb API** - For fetching movie data (posters, descriptions, etc.).

 ## 🔗 Live Demo